-V. LOCALIZATION PERFORMANCE
+IV.
+LOCALIZATION PERFORMANCE

 Scalability is one of the biggest issues in the context of sensor networks.
 In order to proof our localization algorithm works even on resource constricted embedded systems, we implemented the system and evaluated it in a lab scenario.
-In particular, we used the SunSpot sensor node platform [20] running dayaME as the host operating system.
+In particular, we used the SunSpot sensor node platform [17] running JavaME as the host operating system.
 We first estimated the computational performance of the localization algorithm.
 In the next section, we discuss the applicability for real-time localization of our flying quadrocopter.

 One of the key issues is the creation of the subsets.
 Figure 3 shows the required time of the grouping for different numbers of reference points and subsets.
-For reasons explained in Section IV-C, we limited the number of subsets to 11.
+For reasons explained in Section III-C, we limited the number of subsets to 11.
 Independent of the number of reference points, an upper boundary for the classification (depicted in red in Figure 3) can be given.
 The limitation of subsets implicitly restricts the position vector calculation time to an upper boundary, too.
 Thus, not every possible position needs to be calculated: Only positions from subsets that meet a certain threshold in the qualification are being considered.
-Furthermore, those calculations benefit from the grouping algorithm as no further test whether Equation 4 can be solved has to be performed.

 In Figure 4, all the tested timings of the position estimation algorithms are depicted.
-As mentioned before, the residuum based method [19] (blue) scales approximately linearly with the number of reference points.
-Similarly, the "only point" based recursive algorithm (red) does not scale well, the computation costs are too high, and the demands for accuracy cannot be met.
+As mentioned before, the residuum based method [16] (blue) scales approximately linearly with the number of reference points.
+Similarly, the "only point" based algorithm (red), which recursively generates the mean of all positions and removes the position that is most distant to the mean, does not scale well, the computation costs are too high, and the demands for accuracy cannot be met.
 The Kalman based predictive method (green) gives accurate and quick results.